Logo of Ramp

 Free

-Includes corporate card, unlimited cards, card issuing controls, expense policy enforcement, travel bookings, auto-receipt collection and matching, basic approval policies, invoice extraction, basic approval workflows, ACH, card, check, and more payment options, basic accounting rules, QuickBooks Online and Xero integrations, vendor and spend tracking.
+Includes corporate cards, expense management, bill payments, and accounting automation features like unlimited cards, card issuing controls, expense policy enforcement, travel bookings, auto-receipt collection, basic approval policies, invoice extraction, basic approval workflows, basic accounting rules, QuickBooks Online and Xero integrations, vendor contract pricing comparison, and vendor and spend tracking.

 Plus

-All Free Plan features plus auto-lock cards, custom travel policies, limit reimbursement spending, advanced approval policies, advanced approval workflows, batch payments, payment release approvals, unlimited intake, approval and orchestration, purchase orders, receiving, two- and three-way matching, multi-entity support, advanced accounting rules, NetSuite, Sage Intacct, and more integrations, pay card statements with local currency, local reimbursements, and set spend limits in local currency.
+Includes all Free plan features, plus auto-lock cards, custom travel policies, reimbursement spending limits, advanced approval policies, advanced approval workflows, batch payments, payment release approvals, unlimited procurement intake, multi-entity support, advanced accounting rules, NetSuite, Sage Intacct integrations, and global payment and reimbursement options.

 Enterprise